Finding Mr X: The story of an anti-cycling hate page (and the cyclist behind it)

 What we know of Flack is that he is a former police officer of 23 years from Northern Ireland, who attracted the attention of DFROC after posting a series of anti-cycling rants on various Facebook pages, including a page belonging to his local police force.

-Flack claims he was approached on Facebook by someone with the username “Maddy Maddy Maddy”, asking if Flack would help moderate comments on DFROC during UK daylight hours.
+Flack claims he was approached on Facebook by someone associated with the page, asking if Flack would help moderate comments on DFROC during UK daylight hours.
 He posted a handful of comments as DFROC, before leaving the page in May.
 He claims he doesn’t know anyone associated with the page.
 He also says he hasn’t spoken with Mr X.

 From what we’ve learned in recent months, Flack’s story seems to check out.
 It’s with Ian Mayberry that DFROC’s admin situation becomes most interesting.

 For some time in early 2018, Mayberry was touted as the public voice of DFROC.
 “Hi everyone, this is Ian Mayberry,” read the DFROC’s ‘About’ page.
-“My daughter Maddy and I are the people behind Drivers for Registration of Cyclists.
-Maddy does most of the artwork and she works as a graphic designer in Melbourne.”
+“My daughter … and I are the people behind Drivers for Registration of Cyclists.
+[She] does most of the artwork and she works as a graphic designer in Melbourne.”

 But something didn’t add up.
 The “Ian Mayberry” Facebook account linked with DFROC had the same profile image as Queensland race car driver Geoff Russell, paired with biographical information from a separate Ian Mayberry account; an account belonging to an esteemed Rotary member and motorsport official.

 The “Ian Mayberry” connected with DFROC was appearing less real by the minute.

 Left: Queensland race car driver Geoff Russell.
 Centre: the legitimate Ian Mayberry account.
 Right: the DFROC admin, ‘fake’ Ian Mayberry, with an account combining elements of both.